Help Make Your Home Burglar Proof

 - Install a home security system.
 Depending on the type of system, it can cost between $100 and $500, which is a fraction of the cost if your home is burglarized.

 We recommend following these precautions to help deter burglars from breaking into your home and becoming one of the millions of victims.
-If you have any questions, please do not hesitate to contact me directly at firstname.lastname@example.org.
+If you have any questions regarding your personal risk management, please do not hesitate to contact me directly at firstname.lastname@example.org.